leanprover-community/quote4/README.md

 - This has almost certainly been done before somewhere else, by somebody else.

-- Pattern matching.
-  In a pure context,
-  without access to `MetaM`,
-  we can only match the expression literally.
-  I don't think this is particularly useful, since e.g. type class arguments will typically require unfolding to match.

 - `ql(imax u (v+1))`

 - Auto-bound implicit types